 This means: “the robot is stuck with its bumper pressed in, or the bumper sensor is dirty”.
 It may also suggest that the sensor’s IR emitter is dim / weak or dead.

-So, we need to open Roomba, get to the sensor and find out if it is dirty of fault and if needed, replace the emitter.
+In order to fix it, we need to open Roomba, get to the sensor and find out if it is dirty or faulty and if needed, replace the emitter.

 This post shows the fix to my 560.
 As far as I understand it is the same for all Roomba 5XX and some 6xx models.

 This fix is ONLY for those with electronics and mechanical knowledge and skills.

 1. Verify that the Clean LED is Off